LaxarJS/shop-demo/docs/tutorials/03_article_browser_widget.md

 ```

 This time, make sure to pick `"vue"` as the integration technology.
-Using this technology mean that your widget is a _Vue.js_ component at the same time: [article-browser-widget.vue](../../application/widgets/article-browser-widget/article-browser-widget.vue)!
+Using this technology mean that your widget is a _Vue.js_ component (article-browser-widget.vue) at the same time.
 Compared to a `"plain"` widget, this should make it much simpler to synchronize HTML DOM and data.

 Going into a full-depth explanation of Vue.js would take things too far, especially considering that there is a comprehensive [Guide on Vue.js](https://vuejs.org/v2/guide/) anyway.